 We like the Atlantis D-Raintank system because of its design flexibility, low cost compared to other options and its interactivity as a storage system.
+Stormwater stored in the Atlantis D-Raintank system can be retained for reuse by adding an impermeable liner to the excavation.
+Water quality is maintained in the cool and dark cistern and improved through capillary action and microbe interaction in the surrounding compacted material.
 Sand is compacted around the sides and top of the storage tank between the permeable geotextile liner around the tank and the impermeable containment liner.
 Surface water can enter the tank directly by filtering through the compacted material above the tank, and water in the tank is able to interact with the compacted material on the sides.
 This action helps keep the water in the tank oxygenated and microbes in the soil layer act on organic material in the cistern to further purify the stored water.
-Several other methods of storage are available.
-Visit our Storage Systems link.
+For information on additional storage methods, visit our Storage Options page.

 Wahaso is happy to talk with you about how we might help you convert your stormwater detention to retention and reuse through harvesting.
-Please Contact Us.
+Please contact us.